 The examinations will be posted and will not be open book.
 Only questions from the study guides provided on BlackBoard will be on the exam.
-Therefore, it is important that you not only read the texts prior to the exam, but be familiar with the expectations of the study guide and review it prior to taking the exam. - 3.
-Developing a chapter-by-chapter summary of the text: Being Leader: The Nature of Authentic Christian Leadership.
-Write approximately one-half page on each of the eight chapters, 1⁄2 page on audits, and 1⁄2 page of student reflection for a total of five pages (double-spaced).
+Therefore, it is important that you not only read the texts prior to the exam but be familiar with the expectations of the study guide and review it prior to taking the exam.

+- 3. Malphurs Chapter Summary: Developing a chapter-by-chapter summary of the text: Being Leader: The Nature of Authentic Christian Leadership.
+Write approximately onehalf page on each of the eight chapters, 1⁄2 page on audits, and 1⁄2 page of student reflection for a total of five pages (double-spaced).
 The student should also complete the audits in the Appendix section of the text.
 The final portion of the summary should reveal the students reflections on the audits in the Appendix of the Text.
 This assignment is related to SLO #1 and #2.
 A rubric for this assignment may be found on Blackboard.

-DUE: 2/23 by 6:00 p.m.
-CST.

-- 4. Annotated List of Sources: You will create 5 annotations following the annotated bibliography format in Turabian for leadership and 5 annotations for administration.
+DUE: 2/15 by 11:59 p.m.
+CST. - 4.
+Annotated List of Sources: You will create 5 annotations following the annotated bibliography format in Turabian for leadership and 5 annotations for administration.
 The annotations can come from articles, magazines, journals, books, or websites.
 These sources are intended to create a binder for you in the areas of leadership and administration in relation to personnel, finances, and property in the context of the local church.
 A total of 10 annotations should be submitted for this assignment.
 This assignment is related to SLO #4.
 A rubric for this assignment may be found on Blackboard.
-DUE: 4/20 by 6:00 p.m.
+DUE: 4/5 by 11:59 p.m.
 CST. - 5.
 Administration Synthesis Paper: Writing a five page, double spaced paper outlining your implementation plan for how administrative work is applied in the local church.
 The student should highlight the planning, organizing, leading, and evaluating components outlined in the Church Administration textbook as well as from several teaching units about these functions.
 A student may also consider aspects of personnel management, guiding church documents, and budgets within this paper.
 This assignment is related to SLO #3.
 A rubric for this assignment may be found on Blackboard.
-DUE: 5/4 by 6:00 p.m.
+DUE: 5/3 by 11:59 p.m.
 CST. - 6.
-The student will be conduct 3 interviews with ministers on church staff that will address assigned areas of leadership and administration.
-In addition the student will respond to assigned case studies.
-The professors throughout the semester will present various case studies of catastrophic moments that could happen under or because of your leadership as well as your administration of planning and organizing the work of ministry in the church.
+Responding to assigned case studies.
+The professor, throughout the semester, will present various case studies of catastrophic moments that could happen under or because of your leadership as well as your administration of planning and organizing the work of ministry in the church.
+In Blackboard you will find the graded discussions listed in the teaching units as well as under the discussion section under the course toolbar.
+The student will be graded for participation with their own initial thoughts as well as responding to two other colleague's posts within the discussion thread.
+DUE: Each week through the teaching units.
 This assignment is related to SLO #5.
-The student can expect three case studies as a part of the course for a grade.
-One interview and case study will be assigned during class time in each of the following months February, March, and April.
-Each of the staff interviews and case studies count 5% for a combined total of 30%.

-Malphurs Chapter summary
+Malphurs Chapter summary 15%

 Exam One on Malphurs material 15%

 Exam Two on Welch material 15%

 Administration Synthesis paper 15%

-Annotated list of sources 10%
+Annotated list of sources 15%

-Case study and interviews 30%
+Case study and assigned discussion 25%